 FOREX-Euro edges down against dollar after stronger U.S. data

-* Dollar gains ground against euro
+* Dollar gains ground on euro, yen

 * Draghi reinforces expectations of ECB easing next week